acdh-oeaw/apis-rdf-devops/README.md

 ### Ontology-specific scripts

 Projects occasionally need some processing logic only within their project scope.
-In order to avoid cluttering the main code base, project-specific scripts can be put into a sub directory `ontology_specific_scripts` within an individual ontology app.
+In order to avoid cluttering the main code base, project-specific scripts can be put into a subdirectory `ontology_specific_scripts` within an individual ontology app.

 The Jelinek project, for example, contains a script `import_tei.py` – full path using symlink: `apis_ontology/ontology_specific_scripts/import_tei.py` – which can be run like so: